OpenVisualCloud/SVT-HEVC/Tests/README.md

 MAX_BR defaults to 10000000\
 VBR_ITERATIONS defaults to 1 for fast and nightly test modes, and 2 for full test modes\
 VBR iteration is only used when VBR parameter is being used\

+### CRF Iterations

+MIN_CRF and MAX_CRF define the range of rate factors that the tests can be run with.\
+CRF_ITERATIONS defines the number of iterations to set when Constant Rate Factor testing is specified.\

 ### Search Area Iterations

-SA_ITER defines the size of the search area used in the tests
+SA_ITER defines the size of the search area used in the tests\

 ### Look Ahead Distance Iterations

-LAD_ITER defines the number of intra-periods are used in the tests
+LAD_ITER defines the number of look ahead iterations that are used in the tests\

+### Intra Period Iterations

+INTRA_PERIOD_ITER defines the number of intra period iterations that are used in the tests\

+### MCTS Iterations

+MCTS_ITER defines the number of motion constrained tileset iterations that are used in the tests\

-### Width Height
+### Width Height Iterations

 WH_ITER defines the number of width/height pairs are used in the tests\
 MIN_WIDTH and MAX_WIDTH define the range of widths (default: 832-4096)\